scholarslab/scholarslab.github.io/collections/_posts/2020-10-01-standing-on-pumpkin.md

 slug: standing-on-pumpkin
 title: "Today, I stood on top of a giant pumpkin"
 categories:
-- Digital Humanities
+- Geospatial and Temporal
+tags:
-- 3D
+- 3DCHI
 - VR
-- Collaboration
 ---
 Today, I stood on top of a giant pumpkin in the middle of a mountain range.
 I was a gnome, a pirate, a tube of toothpaste, and a carrot.
 Today was my first day in virtual reality.